Special Offers Available!

 “From Beethoven to Bernstein and Brahms to Bruckner and plenty of fun symphonic pops concerts, the SDSO’s 99th season has an eclectic range of programming with something for everyone!” says SDSO Executive Director Jennifer Teisinger.

 “I hope you will be a part of the global celebration of Beethoven’s 250th anniversary next season,” says Music Director Delta David Gier.
 “We are bookending the 2020-21 season with his opera, Fidelio, and his Emperor Piano Concerto – with plenty of great music in the months in between.”

 Subscriptions for the 2020-21 season are now on sale to the public.
 Subscribers receive a variety of benefits including the same seats through the entire concert season and discounts on their tickets.
 An Imperial Series subscription offers 11 concerts for the price of 8 in a package that includes the entirety of both the Classical and Pops Series plus a ticket to Handel’s Messiah.
-New Imperial Subscribers will also receive a ticket to Beethoven’s Ninth on April 18 or 19, 2020, if you subscribe before April 5, 2020.
+New Imperial Subscribers will also receive a ticket to Beethoven’s Ninth on September 19, 2020.

 The deadline for subscription renewal is Saturday, April 4, 2020.
-Single tickets will go on sale August 24, 2020.
+Single tickets will go on sale in August 2020.

 The full Classical Series and Pops Series lineups:

 2020-21 Pops Series